AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Getting started

-Customer AI works by analyzing the Consumer Experience Event (CEE) dataset to predict churn or conversion propensity scores.
+Customer AI works by analyzing one of the following datasets to predict churn or conversion propensity scores:

+- Consumer Experience Event (CEE) dataset
+- Adobe Analytics data using the [Analytics source connector](../../sources/tutorials/ui/create/adobe-applications/analytics.md)
+- Adobe Audience Manager data using the [Audience Manager source connector](../../sources/tutorials/ui/create/adobe-applications/audience-manager.md)

+>[!IMPORTANT]
+>
+>Source connectors take up to four weeks to backfill data.
+If you recently set up a connector you should verify that the dataset has the minimum length of data required for Customer AI.
+Please review the [historical data](#data-requirements) section to verify you have enough data for your prediction goal.

 This document requires a basic understanding of the CEE schema.
 Please review the [Intelligent Services data preparation](../data-preparation.md) documentation before continuing.

 The following table outlines some common terminology used in this document: